-: This unit covers the skills, knowledge and attitudes to identify role and responsibility as a member of a team.
+UNIT DESCRIPTOR: This unit covers the skills, knowledge and attitudes to identify

-ELEM PERFORMANCE CRITERIA Italicized terms are elaborated in the Range of Variables REQUIRED KNOWLEDGE REQUIRED SKILLS be team d scope 1.1 The role and objective of the team is identified from available sources of information 1.2 Team parameters, reporting relationships and responsibilities are identified from team discussions and appropriate external sources 1.1 Company vision/mission statements 1.2 Company policies and employee code of conduct 1.3 Communication process 1.4 Team structure 1.5 Team roles 1.6 Group planning and decision making 1.1 Communicating skills appropriately and consistent with the culture of the workplace 1.2 Adopting skills to team role and scope of responsibilities 2.
-Identify role an respon within t d sibility 2.1 Individual role and responsibilities within the team environment are identified 2.2 Roles and responsibility of other team members are identified and recognized 2.3 Reporting relationships within team and external to team are identified 2.1 Company vision/mission statements 2.2 Company policies and employee code of conduct 2.3 Communication process 2.4 Team structure 2.5 Team roles 2.6 Group planning and decision making 2.7 Methods and techniques of role and responsibility identification with a team 2.1 Communicating skills appropriately and consistent with the culture of the workplace2.2 Role and responsibility identification skills 3.
-Work as membe s a team r 3.1 Effective and appropriate forms of communications used and interactions undertaken with team members who contribute to known team activities and objectives 3.1 Approaches of interacting with team members 3.2 Types of communications used in effective interaction with team members 3.3 Methods of working as a team 3.1 Team working skills 3.2 Communicating skills appropriately and consistent with the culture of the workplace 3.3 Skills in observing protocols when making reports
+ELEMENT PERFORMANCE CRITERIA Italicized terms are elaborated in the Range of Variables REQUIRED KNOWLEDGE REQUIRED SKILLS 1.
+Describe team role and scope 1.1 The role and objective of the team is identified from available sources of information 1.2 Team parameters, reporting relationships and responsibilities are identified from team discussions and appropriate external sources 1.1 Company vision/mission statements 1.2 Company policies and employee code of conduct 1.3 Communication process 1.4 Team structure 1.5 Team roles 1.6 Group planning and decision making 1.1 Communicating skills appropriately and consistent with the culture of the workplace 1.2 Adopting skills to team role and scope of responsibilities 2. role and responsibility within team 2.1 Individual role and responsibilities within the team environment are identified 2.2 Roles and responsibility of other team members are identified and recognized 2.3 Reporting relationships within team and external to team are identified 2.1 Company vision/mission statements 2.2 Company policies and employee code of conduct 2.3 Communication process 2.4 Team structure 2.5 Team roles 2.6 Group planning and decision making 2.7 Methods and techniques of role and responsibility identification with a team 2.1 Communicating skills appropriately and consistent with the culture of the workplace 2.2 Role and responsibility identification skills 3.
+Work as a team member 3.1 Effective and appropriate forms of communications used and interactions undertaken with team members who contribute to known team activities and objectives 3.1 Approaches of interacting with team members 3.2 Types of communications used in effective interaction with team members 3.3 Methods of working as a team 3.1 Team working skills 3.2 Communicating skills appropriately and consistent with the culture of the workplace 3.3 Skills in observing protocols when making reports